GaryCooper-pm/PP4-Django-project/README.md

 - As a Site User I can like or unlike a post so that I can interact with the content.
 - As a Site Admin I can create, read, update and delete posts (CRUD) so that I can manage my blog content both from the front and back-end.
 - As a Site Admin I can create draft posts so that I can finish writing the content later.
+- As a Site Admin I can create categories so that I can categorise posts.
 - As a Site Admin I can approve or disapprove comments so that I can filter out objectionable comments.

 ---